profunktor/neutron/docs/src/paradox/index.md

 # Neutron

-Neutron is a purely functional [Apache Pulsar](https://pulsar.apache.org/) client for Scala, build on top of [fs2](https://fs2.io) and the Java Pulsar client.
+Neutron is a purely functional [Apache Pulsar](https://pulsar.apache.org/) client for Scala, build on top of [fs2](https://fs2.io) and the [Java client for Pulsar](https://pulsar.apache.org/docs/en/client-libraries-java/).

 @@@index